Who Was Hernán Cortés?

 He joined an expedition of Cuba led by Diego Velázquez de Cuéllar in 1511.
 There, Cortés worked in the civil government and served as the mayor of Santiago for a time.

 In 1518, Cortés was to command his own expedition to Mexico, but Velázquez canceled it.
 In a mutinous act of defiance, Cortés ignored the order, setting sail for Mexico with more than 500 men and 11 ships that year.

-Cortés became allies with some of the native peoples he encountered, but with others he used deadly force to conquer Mexico.
+Cortés became allies with some of the Indigenous peoples he encountered, but with others, he used deadly force to conquer Mexico.
 He fought Tlaxacan and Cholula warriors and then set his sights on taking over the Aztec empire.

 He marched to Tenochtitlán, the Aztec capital and home to ruler Montezuma II.
 After being invited into the royal palace, Cortés took Montezuma hostage and his soldiers plundered the city.

 After fending off the Spanish forces, Cortés returned to Tenochtitlán to find a rebellion in progress, during which Montezuma was killed.
 The Aztecs eventually drove the Spanish from the city, but Cortés returned again to defeat them and take the city in 1521, effectively ending the Aztec empire.

-In their bloody battles for domination over the Aztecs, Cortés and his men are estimated to have killed as many as 100,000 indigenous people.
+In their bloody battles for domination over the Aztecs, Cortés and his men are estimated to have killed as many as 100,000 Indigenous peoples.
 King Charles I of Spain (also known as Holy Roman Emperor Charles V) appointed him the governor of New Spain in 1522.

 Despite his decisive victory over the Aztecs, Cortés faced numerous challenges to his authority and position, both from Spain and his rivals in the New World.
 He traveled to Honduras in 1524 to stop a rebellion against him in the area.

 Back in the capital city, Cortés found himself unceremoniously removed from power.
 He traveled to Spain to plead his case to the king, but he was not reappointed to his governorship.